More U.S. Judicial Resources

 - Supreme Court blog – Supreme Court commentary written by attorneys at Akin Gump, a large law firm.
 Links to new filings, opinions, and podcasts offering additional analysis.

-- Slate: Jurisprudence – Archive of Supreme Court articles since 1996 by the writers at Slate.com.
+- Slate: Supreme Court – Archive of Supreme Court articles since 1996 by the writers at Slate.com.

 - Appellate.net – Maintained by the Mayer Brown law firm, one of the top Supreme Court firms in the nation.
 Links to briefs and articles written by the firm, as well as audio files of the firm’s oral arguments.

-- U.S. Supreme Court Records and Briefs – Cornell University guide to locating Supreme Court briefs online.
+- Finding Briefs – A guide to locating Supreme Court and other federal court briefs online by UC Hastings Law Library.
 Lists free as well as commercial sources.

-- Oyez – Electronic archive of Supreme Court oral arguments (currently back to 1983).
-The goal is to digitize all arguments back to 1955, when Supreme Court sessions were first recorded.
+- Oyez – Electronic archive of Supreme Court oral arguments currently back to 1983.
+Digital recordings of all arguments back to 1955, when Supreme Court sessions were first recorded.

 - Seventh Circuit Court of Appeals – Recordings back to 2003.